heerensharma/streaming-gbq/README.md

 * Stream Data Processor, `stream_processor` (Consumer)
 * Monitoring, `monitoring` (Monitoring/Alerting)

 This architecture is based on a publisher-subscriber design.
 Here `stream_generator` is a publisher which is sending generating data points (chunks of 500 rows from the given csv file) to Message Queue.
+For this demo, given data file is being read from local file system which is mounted in corresponding docker container.

 Redis is being used as a `message queue` broker.
 Here, we are using a single key of List type and leveraging it as a queue.